 Do you know someone who would make a great candidate for a future NEWaukeean of the Week?
 Email your nomination to firstname.lastname@example.org!

-What do you love most about Milwaukee?
+What do you love most about MKE?

 The opportunity to build community.
 Downtown you can see it manifest in the building that’s happening.
 At Habitat, I see it at the ground level, working with deserving families who might not otherwise have the opportunity to become homeowners.
 At Mojo Dojo, I work on building a safe, alternative space for people to try different forms of comedy like improv, stand-up, and sketch.
 Interest keeps growing for both; clearly people are interested in being part of a community.

 If you could create one thing in MKE, what would it be?

 A physical location for alternative comedy.
 In the current climate of America, I think there’s a significant need for safe and open space to explore, create, and perform comedy.
 More than just an open mic at a bar, I’d like to help build a harbor for people interested in the same thing.
 With Mojo Dojo Comedy, me and some of closest friends are getting closer and closer to that ideal.

 What local restaurant is at the top of your list?

 Right now Goodkind in Bay View is my favorite.
 They continually have tasty items on a rotating menu.
 Plus, the atmosphere and staff are always pleasant, even when they’re slammed.
 For me, they have also done a great job at becoming a true neighborhood restaurant since replacing the old De Marinis.